 In addition to the natural tone on the DAG-1C model shown at the link above, you can also get this guitar in black or in sunburst versions for just a few dollars more (as of this writing).
 Personally, I like the sunburst design of almost any guitar the best, even though I don’t currently own one.)

 If you don’t want the cutaway styling, there is a symmetrical model available too.
 I won’t even make you go looking for it.
-Click below to see it.
+Click the button below to see it.